louisameline/tooltipster-htmlTitle/README.md

 Options
 -------

 `htmlTitleScope` By default, the plugin will search in the page for an element that matches your selector.
-If you wish to search in other scope, for examples if you maintain your templates somewhere else, you may provide it here.
+If you wish to search in other scope, for example if you maintain your templates somewhere else, you may provide it here.